disCodeOri/CS-IA/CS IA taskadores.md

 **Crit E:**

-- client and other feedback's to be moved to Appendix (Table of Success criteria met with clients feedback for all the criteria's and Future recommendations)
+- client and other feedbacks to be moved to Appendix (Table of Success criteria met with clients feedback for all the criteria's and Future recommendations)

 **ROT:**